notiz-dev/scully-plugins/plugins/rss/README.md

 ## Usage

-Add the plugin to the `defaultPostRenderers` in your `scully.config`:
+Require the plugin in the Scully config file:

 ```js
 require('@notiz/scully-plugin-rss');